enricocid/VectorifyDaHome/README.md

 # Want to contribute to translations?

-Please have a look [here](https://github.com/enricocid/VectorifyDaHome/issues/13) :)
+The project is now hosted on [weblate](https://hosted.weblate.org/engage/vectorify-da-home/).
+If You want to support weblate guys please consider a [donation](https://weblate.org/it/donate/new/) :)

 # License